-There are only a few species that can survive on land in the High Arctic, such as the Svalbard grouse and the compact Svalbard reindeer.
-The sea, on the other hand, is rich in wildlife, as the confluence of warm and cold ocean currents means the waters are teeming with nutrients.
-Ringed seals, common seals, walrus and many different types of whale feed on the plentiful supplies of fish and plankton, while around 3000 polar bears hunt the seals.
-The vegetation is only a few centimetres high, but includes the Svalbard poppy, several types of saxifrage and Polar willow.
-Scurvy grass grows in the droppings beneath the bird cliffs.
+Only a handful of species survive the entire year on land in the High Arctic.
+These include the Svalbard rock ptarmigan and the compact Svalbard reindeer.
+However, the sea is extremely productive with a rich supply of food where warm and cold ocean currents meet.
+Ringed seals, bearded seals, walruses and many species of whale feed on abundant fish and plankton, while around 3,000 polar bears hunt seals.
+The vegetation is only a few cm high, but species such as Svalbard poppies, various saxifrages and polar willow grow.
+Scurvygrass grows in the naturally fertilised areas below the bird cliffs.

 The sparse vegetation means that it’s easy to pick out the different types of rock on Svalbard.
 The archipelago used to be much closer to the equator, which explains the large coal deposits from the Carboniferous period and the many fossils from the Jurassic period.
 The whole of Svalbard is a rich picking ground for fossils of plesiosaurs, pterosaurs, armoured prehistoric fish and other marine fossils from many different eras.

 Ancient marine reptiles were found in Svalbard